specjet-api/specjet/docs/getting-started.md

 # Getting Started with SpecJet CLI

 This guide provides step-by-step instructions for getting up and running with SpecJet CLI.
-For a quick overview, see the [main README](../README.md).
+For a quick overview, see the [README](https://github.com/specjet-api/specjet/blob/main/README.md).

 ## Prerequisites